MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/rti-sample-entrypoint.md

 You're invited to a sample experience in Real-Time Intelligence in Microsoft Fabric.

 When integrated with Real-Time Intelligence, Power BI can use data streams to provide up-to-the-minute insights.
 Real-Time Intelligence manages the ingestion, transformation, and storage of streaming data, and makes it available for analysis and visualization in Power BI.
 This integration provides a comprehensive and fully integrated solution for real-time data analysis and visualization.
-It's an especially effective solution for use cases with high volumes of data or high refresh rates.
+It's tailored specifically for use cases with high volumes of data or high refresh rates, which makes it an especially effective solution.

 ## What is Real-Time Intelligence?

 Real-Time Intelligence is a powerful service in the Fabric product suite that can help you extract insights and visualize your data in motion.
 It offers an end-to-end solution for event-driven scenarios, streaming data, and data logs.

 Real-Time Intelligence is a highly efficient and effective solution for customers working with large volumes of streaming data.
 It gives high levels of data freshness and high refresh rates, with only a few seconds of latency.

+Users can gain real-time detection and monitoring of data and can act on data, triggering notifications and actions when specified patterns are found.
+Users can access a range of no-, low-, and pro-code experiences for everything from business insight discovery to complex stream processing, and application and model development.
+Some common use cases for Real-Time Intelligence include IoT systems, manufacturing, telemetry and logs, fraud detection, business operations management and anomaly detection.

+Even though it's called "real-time," your data doesn't have to be flowing at high rates and volumes.
+Real-Time Intelligence gives you event-driven, rather than schedule-driven solutions.
+The Real-Time Intelligence components are built on trusted, core Microsoft services, and together they extend the overall Fabric capabilities to provide event-driven solutions.

 Learn more about [Real-Time Intelligence](/fabric/real-time-intelligence/).